 Paralegal Schools in Mississippi

 The following guide to paralegal schools in Mississippi is designed to help you find the information you need to make an informed choice to support your career as a paralegal/legal assistant.
 The colleges and universities in Mississippi offer a variety of paralegal programs, including programs in specialty practice areas that may be a good match for your career aspirations.
 As an alternative to traditional on campus or classroom study, you may also find that online paralegal degree programs can provide a more flexible option.

 - There are 18 colleges and universities that offer a paralegal/legal assistant degree program in Mississippi.

-- No schools offer an undergraduate certificate program for paralegals/legal assistants.
+- 0 schools offer an undergraduate certificate program for paralegals/legal assistants.

 - 14 schools offer an associate’s degree program for paralegals/legal assistants.

 - 4 schools offer a bachelor’s degree program for paralegals/legal assistants.

 - 2 not-for-profit ABA-approved paralegal degree programs in Mississippi.

 - Highest graduation rate: Antonelli College-Jackson 77%.1